RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-cli.md

 - [redis-enterprise-cluster.yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/redis-enterprise-cluster.yaml)
 -->

 - The [redis-enterprise-cluster_rhel yaml](https://raw.githubusercontent.com/RedisLabs/redis-enterprise-k8s-docs/master/openshift/redis-enterprise-cluster_rhel.yaml) defines the configuration of the newly created resource: Redis Enterprise Cluster.
-This yaml could be renamed your_cluster_name.yaml to keep things tidy, but this isn’t a mandatory step.
+You can rename the file to `your_cluster_name.yaml`, but it is not required.

-    This yaml can be edited to the required use case, however, the sample provided can be used for test/dev and quick start purposes.
-Here are the main fields you may review and edit:
+    You can edit this yaml file for your requirements, but you can use the sample provided for testing, developement and quick start deployments.
+Here are the main fields you to review and edit:

-    - name: “your_cluster_name” (e.g. “demo-cluster”)
+    - name: “your_cluster_name” - For example “demo-cluster”
-    - nodes: number_of_nodes_in_the_cluster (Must be an uneven number of at least 3 or greater—[here’s why](https://redislabs.com/redis-enterprise/technology/highly-available-redis/))
+    - nodes: number_of_nodes_in_the_cluster - Must be an [uneven number of 3 or more](https://redislabs.com/redis-enterprise/technology/highly-available-redis/)
-    - uiServiceType: service_type

-        Service type value can be either ClusterIP or LoadBalancer.
+    - uiServiceType: service_type - Service type value can be either `ClusterIP` or `LoadBalancer`.
 This is an optional configuration based on [k8s service types](https://kubernetes.io/docs/tutorials/kubernetes-basics/expose/expose-intro/).
-The default is ClusterIP.
+The default is `ClusterIP`.

-    - storageClassName: “<span style="color: #ff0000;">gp2</span>“

-        This specifies the [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) used for your nodes’ persistent disks.
-For example, AWS uses “gp2” as a default, GKE uses “standard” and Azure uses "default").
+    - storageClassName: “gp2“ - This specifies the [StorageClass](https://kubernetes.io/docs/concepts/storage/storage-classes/) used for the persistent disks in your nodes.
+For example, AWS uses “gp2” as a default, GKE uses “standard”, and Azure uses "default".

     - redisEnterpriseNodeResources: The [compute resources](https://docs.openshift.com/enterprise/3.2/dev_guide/compute_resources.html#dev-compute-resources) required for each node.
-    - limits – specifies the max resources for a Redis node
+    - limits – Specifies the maximum resources for a Redis node.
-    - requests – specifies the minimum resources for a Redis node
+    - requests – Specifies the minimum resources for a Redis node.

         For example: